Randy Wicker: Pre-Stonewall

 Upon graduating from UT-Austin, Wicker relocated permanently to New York City and renewed his ties with MSNY.
 Stifled from radical actions under the purview of MSNY, Wicker created the "Homosexual League of New York" in 1962, a front organization that existed, largely on paper, to allow Wicker distance from MSNY to operate.
 When WBAI radio broadcast a panel of psychiatrists who espoused the sickness theory of homosexuality, Wicker persuaded the station manager to put him and several other openly gay people on the air to "rap" about their lives, because "homosexuals were the real authority on homosexuality."
 A week before the broadcast, Jack O'Brian, a columnist for the New York Journal American, attacked it as an attempt to present "the ease of living the gay life."
 Wicker made the rounds to Variety, Newsweek, and The New York Times informing them of the broadcast and the attack on it by O'Brian.
 The 90-minute program, believed to be the first such in the United States, aired in July, 1962.
 Several mainstream media outlets, alerted by Wicker, covered the broadcast, which received favorable treatment in The New York Times, The Realist, Newsweek, the New York Herald Tribune, and Variety.
+The broadcast resulted in a Federal Communications Commission rule that homosexuality was a "legitimate topic for on-air discussion."

 As a result of the publicity, from 1962 through 1964, Wicker was one of the most visible gay people in New York.
 He spoke to countless church groups and college classes and, in 1964, became the first openly gay person to appear on East Coast television with a January 31 appearance on The Les Crane Show.
 Wicker is credited with organizing the first known gay rights demonstration in the United States.
 Wicker, along with Rodwell, sexual freedom activist Jefferson Poland and a handful of others, picketed the Whitehall Street Induction Center in New York City in 1964 after the confidentiality of gay men's draft records was violated.

 In 1965, he ran for the office of secretary for MSNY as an independent.
 He lost, but a slate of radicals whose views aligned with his swept the elections, effectively taking control of the organization.
 He supported himself by operating, with his lover Peter Ogren, Underground Uplift Unlimited, a slogan-button and head shop.
 The couple ran the shop from 1967 to 1971, and used the proceeds to open an antique and lighting store.
 Wicker ran his store for 29 years.